 Financial support for Muslim students

 Islamic Sharia law prohibits "Riba" the paying and receiving of interest for profit.
-The prohibition can apply to excessive or unreasonable interest, but may also include the commercial rate of interest paid on a Professional Career Development Loan, bank overdraft or credit card.
+The prohibition can apply to excessive or unreasonable interest, but may also include the commercial rate of interest paid on a bank loan, overdraft or credit card.

 Sometimes the inflation-only interest that is paid on student loans for undergraduates and postgraduates is seen as Riba (although not all Islamic scholars share this view).